joemasilotti/ios-feature-testing/features.md

 💚 = Full support
 💛 = Support with caveats

-* `*` Some animations are handled without interaction, while others require manual waiting.
+* ¹ Some animations are handled without interaction, while others require manual waiting.
-* `**` Sometimes Frank is so eager to type, he doesn’t wait for the UITextField to fully focus, leading to dropped characters.
+* ² Sometimes Frank is so eager to type, he doesn’t wait for the UITextField to fully focus, leading to dropped characters.
 Workarounds are possible.
-* `***` Subliminal loops over Objective-C code which calls JavaScript asynchronously via Instruments making debugging possible, but quite difficult.
+* ³ Subliminal loops over Objective-C code which calls JavaScript asynchronously via Instruments making debugging possible, but quite difficult.
+* ⁴ Subliminal can slide a slider and successfully call delegate methods, but the computation of the physical nub offsets are left to you.